-COMPONENT 2016 DESIGN SUMMARY FORM OPPORTUNITY RISK-MITIGATING ELEMENTS OBJECTIVES AND RATIONALE Base Salary Fixed rate of pay Individual salary recommendations based on competitive assessment and economic outlook, leadership, retention and succession considerations • Cash Set with reference to the median of the respective comparator group Provides for a balanced mix of pay components (fixed vs. variable) Use of external advisor and peer group analysis Provide competitive level of fixed compensation Recognize sustained individual performance Reflect increase in role responsibility and/or growth in role Annual Incentive Bonus Annual awards based on achievement of five pre-determined corporate financial performance objectives (70%), two pre-determined corporate safety performance objectives (10%) and individual performance (20%) Performance period: 1 year Cash-based performance pay Target is 120% of base salary for the President and CEO and 80% for the other NEOs.
-Maximum payout is limited to 2.0 times the target For other eligible management employees, target is based on grade level with a maximum payout limited to 1.5 or 2.0 times the target Use of multiple performance measures In targets reviewed and approved annually based on in-depth review of annual business plan Increased diversification with the addition of a safety component August are capped Outputs are capped Outputs are capped Executives, including the NEOs, and senior management employees, are required to provide the Company with a six-month notice period prior to retirement to maintain their eligibility for accrued and future bonuses under the Annual Incentive Bonus Plan Reward the achievement of a balanced set of annual corporate financial performance objectives Reward the achievement of a set of annual corporate safety performance objectives Reward the achievement of personal objectives aligned with each employee's area of responsibility and role in realizing operating results Drive superior corporate and individual performance
+COMPONENT 2017 DESIGN SUMMARY FORM OPPORTUNITY RISK-MITIGATING ELEMENTS OBJECTIVES AND RATIONALE Base Salary Fixed rate of pay Individual salary recommendations based on competitive assessment and economic outlook, leadership, retention and succession considerations • Cash Set with reference to the median of the respective comparator group Provides for a balanced mix of pay components (fixed vs. variable) Use of external advisor and peer group analysis Provide competitive level of fixed compensation Recognize sustained individual performance Reflect increase in role responsibility and/or growth in role Annual Incentive Bonus Annual awards based on achievement of five pre-determined corporate financial performance objectives (70%), two pre-determined corporate safety performance objectives (10%) and individual performance (20%) Performance period: 1 year Cash-based performance pay Target is 120% of base salary for the President and CEO and 80% for the other NEOs.
+Maximum payout is limited to 2.0 times the target Tor other eligible management employees, target is based on grade level with a maximum payout limited to 1.5 or 2.0 times the target Use of multiple performance measures Plan targets reviewed and approved annually based on in-depth review of annual business plan Increased diversification with the addition of a safety component Payouts are capped No guaranteed minimum payout Payouts subject to a clawback policy Executives, including the NEOs, and senior management employees, are required to provide the Company with a six-month notice period prior to retirement to maintain their eligibility for accrued and future bonuses under the Annual Incentive Bonus Plan Reward the achievement of a balanced set of annual corporate financial performance objectives Reward the achievement of a set of annual corporate safety performance objectives Reward the achievement of personal objectives aligned with each employee's area of responsibility and role in realizing operating results Drive superior corporate financial and safety as well as individual performance